ggez/ggez/docs/BuildingForEveryPlatform.md

 ## Distributing

-Just copy SDL2.dll to the same directory that your compiled exe is in
+Just copy SDL2.dll to the same directory that your compiled exe is in and distribute it along with.

 # Android